httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Path {#content-request-path}

 The `@path` derived component refers to the target path of the HTTP request message.
-The component value is the absolute path of the request target defined by {{RFC3986}}, with no query component and no trailing `?` character.
+The component value is the absolute path of the request target defined by {{URI}}, with no query component and no trailing `?` character.
 The value is normalized according to the rules in {{HTTP, Section 4.2.3}}.
-Namely, an empty path string is normalized as a single slash `/` character, and path components are represented by their values after decoding any percent-encoded octets.
+Namely, an empty path string is normalized as a single slash `/` character.
+Path components are represented by their values before decoding any percent-encoded octets, as described in the simple string comparison rules in {{Section 6.2.1 of URI}}.

 For example, the following request message: